-- Talk to them about the ToolKit before purchasing, going online to look at it together, and letting them press the purchase button.
+- Talk to them about the ToolKit before purchasing, go online to look at it together, and let them press the purchase button.

 - Ask them what SnuggleBuddies they would like and talk to them about the wisdom of each animal.

 - Encourage excitement by allowing them to retrieve the package from the mail and open the ToolKit together, modeling and joining in on their curiosity and animation.

 - Enroll your child in choosing their desired location, set-up, and calming tools.